Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

-\begin{quote} \textit{\textbf{In resource-constrained and heterogeneous mmFL settings, (i) how should each client evaluate and select the best modalities, and (ii) how should the server determine the best clients to upload the models from so as to achieve the best trade-off between performance and communication?}} \end{quote}
+\begin{quote} \textit{\textbf{In resource-constrained and heterogeneous MFL settings, (i) how should we design the learning architecture to handle clients with heterogeneous modality sets while enabling both generalization and personalization, (ii) how should each client evaluate and select the most valuable modalities for uploading to balance performance and communication overhead, and (iii) how should the server determine which clients, each with different modality encoder combinations, to aggregate from to further optimize this trade-off?}} \end{quote}